Playa Del Carmen for foodies

 Are you a foodie?
 A lover of food? the culture of food? tasting new and exciting flavors from all corner of the globe?
 Well this article is for you!
 Most people may not think Playa Del Carmen is a foodie destination but you just might be surprised how much good eating there is to do here.

 We hope you enjoy this list of places and enjoy even more eating at some of them.
 We will keep adding to this list, bringing you more and more good things to eat!
-We try to include all levels of cooking, from the simple food cart on the street to fine dinning.
+Include in this list are all levels of cooking, from the simple food cart on the street to fine dinning.
 This is not going to be what concierges tell you because so often they only send you to places they receive a commission and often many of them sit behind desk all day and don’t have time to discover all the great places to eat in Playa Del Carmen.

 We do ask one thing of you though, please share your love of food and talk with the chefs and owners of the places below.
 They love it when fellow foodies come to eat at their restaurants.
 Please also mention that you read about them here, we do not receive any kickbacks or payment from these places, it just helps them know that word of mouth works and they don’t necessarily have to do paid advertising to bring people.
 This in the long run will allow these business owners to focus on the food and spend less time and money trying to figure out how to get people to come and enjoy.